Toowoomba - East

 The exceptional employment performance in Toowoomba - East places it among Australia's strongest labour markets

-Toowoomba East has a well-educated workforce with strong representation in essential services sectors.
-Its unemployment rate was 2.0% as of June 2021, lower than the Rest of Qld's 3.9%.
+Toowoomba - East has a highly educated workforce with strong representation in essential services sectors.
+Its unemployment rate was 2.0% as of June 2025, which is lower than the Rest of Qld's rate of 3.9%.

-Employment growth over the past year is estimated at 14.0%.
-As of June 2025, 5,967 residents are employed with an unemployment rate of 1.9%, and workforce participation stands at 62.7%.
-Key industries include health care & social assistance, education & training, and retail trade.
-Health care & social assistance has notable concentration, being 1.4 times the regional average.
+The area experienced an estimated employment growth of 14.0% over the past year.
+As of June 2025, there were 5,967 residents employed with a workforce participation rate of 62.7%, slightly higher than Rest of Qld's 59.1%.
+Key industries for employment among residents are health care & social assistance, education & training, and retail trade.
+Notably, health care & social assistance has an employment concentration of 1.4 times the regional average.

-Conversely, construction shows lower representation at 7.4% versus the regional average of 10.1%.
+Conversely, construction shows lower representation at 7.4% compared to the regional average of 10.1%.
 Many residents commute elsewhere for work based on Census data.
-During the year to June 2025, employment levels increased by 14.0%, and labour force increased by 13.0%, resulting in a fall in unemployment by 0.8 percentage points.
-By comparison, Rest of Qld recorded employment growth of 1.8% with unemployment rising by 0.2 percentage points.
-State-level data to Sep-25 shows QLD employment contracted by 0.23% (losing 8,070 jobs), with the state unemployment rate at 4.2%, comparing favourably to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Toowoomba East's employment mix suggests local growth of approximately 7.1%% over five years and 14.8% over ten years, though this is a simple extrapolation for illustrative purposes.
+Between June 2024 and June 2025, employment levels increased by 14.0%, labour force grew by 13.0%, leading to a decrease in unemployment rate by 0.8 percentage points.
+In contrast, Rest of Qld recorded an employment growth of 1.8% with a slight increase in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% growth over five years and 13.7% over ten years nationally.
+Applying these projections to Toowoomba - East's employment mix suggests local growth of approximately 7.1%% over five years and 14.8% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment